This exclusive content is part of our Healthy Conversations about Hearing Loss series. Read the content below, or download a PDF to print and share.

 If you know that the person hears better in one ear than the other, try to position yourself accordingly.
 Be sure you’ve asked for and obtained their permission before adjusting your position.
 When moving from one environment to another (i.e., outside to inside, or from a large group to a one-on-one conversation), give the listener time to readjust their hearing.
 They may need to manually adjust the programming on their hearing aid, or mentally adjust to the new environment.
 Also, recognize that anyone (with or without hearing loss) has a harder time hearing when they are ill or tired, so be extra patient in those situations.

 Pay attention to the listener.

 Watch for signs of confusion, puzzlement, or questioning.
-Raise eyebrows, cocked heads, blank stares, or pursed lips, might mean they aren’t following what you’ve said.
+Crossed arms, raised eyebrows, cocked heads, blank stares, or pursed lips, might mean they aren’t following what you’ve said.
 Tactfully ask the person if they understood you, or ask leading questions to make sure they’re following the conversation.